-Noel Semple is running to be our provincial Liberal candidate in the riding of Etobicoke Centre to deliver progress for our community—and all of Ontario.
+Noel Semple is running to be our Member of Provincial Parliament for Etobicoke Centre to deliver progress for our community—and all of Ontario.

 Noel is a graduate of the University of Toronto, and holds a Ph.D. in Law from Osgoode Hall Law School.
 As a law professor at the University of Windsor, Noel has dedicated his professional life to education and access to justice.
-An award-winning instructor, he teaches three courses to students there and has done a great deal of research on how to make the law better, publishing articles in a number of international journals.
+An award-winning instructor and author, he teaches four courses and has done a great deal of research on how to make the law better, publishing articles in a number of international journals.

 Throughout his professional career, Noel has been devoted to community and public service in Etobicoke.
 He serves on the Board of Directors of South Etobicoke Community Legal Services, a Legal Aid Ontario clinic serving low-income residents.
-Noel also spearheads the Better Dundas Coalition, a local residents organization dedicated to improving road safety along Dundas Street West in Etobicoke.
+Noel also spearheads the Better Dundas Coalition, which is dedicated to improving road safety along Dundas Street West in Etobicoke.

 Noel is a dedicated member of the Liberal Party.
-For nearly a decade, he has supported Liberal candidates at the federal and provincial level and has organized virtual policy forums with George Smitherman, Dianne Saxe, and Yasir Naqvi.
+For nearly a decade, he has canvassed for and supported Liberal candidates at the federal and provincial levels and has organized virtual policy forums with George Smitherman, Dianne Saxe, and Yasir Naqvi.

-Noel believes that protecting publicly funded universal health care, fighting climate change, and creating opportunities for families and hard-working individuals begins with smart, evidence-based public policy and a government with the confidence to take action.
+Noel believes in protecting publicly funded health care and education, fighting climate change, and creating opportunities for families and hard-working individuals.
+This begins with smart, evidence-based public policy and a government with the confidence to take action.
 He is eager to join Steven Del Duca’s team to be a voice for the people of Etobicoke Centre at Queen's Park.